 Professional Development Fund

 This goal aligns with K-State 2025 Theme 5.
-The PCSW will review and grant a personal reimbursement of up to 50 percent of expenses with a maximum of $500 per academic year.
+The PCSW will review and grant funds for up to 50 percent of expenses with a maximum of $500 per academic year.
 Information on how to apply can be found here.
 Deadlines for applications are October 15 and March 15 of each academic year.

 One area of need on campus has been for permanently designated rooms that can be used by nursing women to express breast milk.
 Rooms 016 Anderson Hall, 207A Willard Hall, 243A Leadership Studies, 202 Umberger Hall, 302 Umberger Hall and 113 Leasure Hall have been established as lactation stations on the Manhattan campus.
 These six areas have each been equipped with privacy dividers, an electrical outlet, a table and a chair.
 There are also two designated areas at K-State Salina -- 117 Salina Technology Center and the Student Life Center female restroom -- and one area at K-State Olathe, room 212.
 Plans are underway for additional rooms in Dickens, the Natatorium, Trotter and the K-State Student Union.
 If you have any suggestions, changes or comments about the lactation stations please contact us at email@example.com.